vcory/vcory/README.md

 - :books: I'm currently reading Atomic Habits by James Clear.
 - 🎙️ Some great dev/tech podcasts that I love to listen to: Code Newbie, Base.cs podcast, The Cynical Developer, Chips with everything & Mac Power Users.
 - 🎧 While I code, I like to listen to: Freecodecamp radio or some Focus music on Spotify
+- 🪥 The blob of toothpaste on your toothbrush has a name - nurdle!

 ---